Home » Can Congo And Timneh African Greys Breed?

 Can Congo And Timneh African Greys Breed?

-Timneh African greys and Congo African greys can breed and produce healthy, fertile offspring because they’re genetically related sufficiently that their offspring experience no health problems.
+Timneh African greys and Congo African greys can breed together and produce healthy, fertile offspring.
+They’re sufficiently genetically related that their offspring experience no health defects.

-A hybrid is the product of 2 entirely different species.
-Due to physical, biological, and genetic differences, their offspring would likely be infertile and have health issues.
+A Congo-Timneh cross isn’t a hybrid.
+A hybrid is the product of two different species.
+Due to physical, biological, and genetic differences, their offspring would be infertile and unhealthy.

-Congo African greys and Timneh African greys can mate.
-Unfortunately, it’s difficult or near-impossible for them to do so in the wild or captivity.
+Congo African greys and Timneh African greys can mate, but it’s improbable.

 can a congo and timneh mate?